-In the Decision to Institute, we construed "SATA protocol stack" in claims 1 and 8 to mean "a set of SATA protocols that work together on different levels to enable communication on a network."
+In the Decision to Institute, we construed the recitation in claim 33 of "SATA device protocol stack for communicating with a host interface of a

+SATA host" to mean "a set of SATA protocols that work together on different levels to enable communication on a network for communicating with a host interface of a SATA host."
 See Dec. to Inst.
 6-8.
-In its Response, Patent Owner argues for the construction of this term that the District Court adopted in Enova v.
+Similarly, we construed "SATA host protocol stack for communicating with a device interface of a SATA device" to mean "a set of SATA protocols that work together on different levels to enable communication on a network for communicating with a device interface of a SATA device."
+Id.
+In its Response, Patent Owner argues we should adopt constructions of these terms "in line with" the District Court's in Enova v.
 WD, which was "one or more of a physical, a link and a transport layer and does not include the application layer."
 PO Resp.
-15 (citing Ex.
-2064; Ex.
+14-16 (citing Ex.
+1015; Ex.
 2061 ¶¶ 68-69).
 Patent Owner asserts that the District Court's construction "better captures the meaning according to one of skill in the art, because it captures the layers described in the SATA Standard itself."
-Id.
+Id. at 15-16.

 Patent Owner does not point to any support in the Specification for its proposed construction, nor does Patent Owner persuasively address the reasoning provided in the Decision to Institute for the construction we initially adopted for purposes of this proceeding.
-See id.
+See id. at 14-16.
 The District Court's claim construction order on which Patent Owner relies includes little persuasive support for Patent Owner's position here.
 See Ex.
-2064 ¶ 6.
+1015 ¶ 6.
 Moreover, Patent Owner does not contend that the difference between its proposed construction and the construction in the Decision to Institute has any impact on the obviousness analysis in this proceeding.
 See PO Resp.
 15-16 (asserting that the Petition fails to demonstrate obviousness under either the construction adopted in the Decision to Institute or Patent Owner's proposed construction); Tr.
 88:4-23.

-Accordingly, Patent Owner does not provide a persuasive reason to alter the construction of "SATA protocol stack" that we set forth in the Decision to Institute.
-Therefore, for the reasons set forth in the Decision to Institute, we maintain our construction of "SATA protocol stack" in claims 1 and 8 as "a set of SATA protocols that work together on different levels to enable communication on a network."
+Accordingly, Patent Owner does not provide a persuasive reason to alter the constructions of "SATA device protocol stack for communicating with a host interface of a SATA host" and "SATA host protocol stack for communicating with a device interface of a SATA device" that we set forth in the Decision to Institute.
+Therefore, for the reasons explained in the Decision to Institute, we maintain our constructions of these terms as set forth in the Decision to Institute.